 Otter Cottage has a woodburner – your first basket of firewood is not charged, then refills are £2.
 This short video explains how to use the woodburner.

 If there’s a power cut, it’s usually temporary.
 If it persists, ring Western Power Distribution on 08006738105 for more details and contact the farmhouse.
-The fuse box, should you need it, is by main door.
-Honeysuckle Lodge has RCD protection.
+The fuse box, should you need it, is by the main door.
+The cottage has RCD protection.

 Wifi code is ottercottage.
-If there’s a hitch, please don’t touch the modem, even if you think you know what you’re doing, as the set up between the lodges is complex.
+If there’s a hitch, please don’t try to adjust the modem, even if you think you know what you’re doing, as the set up across Wheatland Farm lodges is complex.
 Instead, contact Ian if there are problems.

 Otter Cottage is non-smoking.
 If you smoke outside, please dispose of butts responsibly.